 Teachers' dreams to come true on 19th

-Islamabad: The federal government is all set to announce a special package eagerly awaited by teachers will be made in a function to be
+Islamabad: The federal government is all set to announce a special package of incentives on October 19 for teachers to address their longstanding demand of upgradation of scales.

 The announcement of package eagerly awaited by teachers will be made in a function to be organised by Federal Directorate of Education (FDE) in connection with celebrations to mark 'Salam Teachers Day'.

 Teachers working in educational institutions of Federal Directorate of Education (FDE) will benefit from the package.

-teachers from Islamabad Colleges for Boys and Girls, Islamabad Model Colleges and Federal Government Schools and Colleges will get upgradation in scale under the Time Scale Promotion formula.
+The teachers from Islamabad Colleges for Boys and Girls, Islamabad Model Colleges and Federal Government Schools and Colleges will get upgradation in scale under the Time Scale Promotion formula.

 The package will be a step forward making the FDE set up a role model for other provinces.